xosadmin/docker-freeradius/readme.md

 ```

 #### Note:
-- This image disables TLS by default.
-If you need TLS support, you can compile by your own
+- The Freeradius in this image disables TLS by default.